Unifying Causal Representation Learning with the Invariance Principle: Related Works

-\looseness=-1 \textbf{High-level overview.} Multi-task causal representation learning aims to identify latent causal variables via external supervision, in this case, the label information of the same instance for various tasks.
+\looseness=-1 \textbf{High-level overview.} Multi-task CRL aims to identify latent causal variables via external supervision, in this case, the label information of the same instance for various tasks.
 Previously, multi-task learning~\citep{caruana1997multitask,zhang2018overview} has been mostly studied outside the scope of identifiability, mainly focusing on domain adaptation and out-of-distribution generalization.
 One of the popular ideas that was extensively used in the context of multi-task learning is to leverage interactions between different tasks to construct a generalist model that is capable of solving all classification tasks and potentially better generalizes to unseen tasks~\citep{zhu2022uni,bai2022ofasys}.
 Recently,~\citet{lachapelle2022synergies,fumero2024leveraging} systematically studied under which conditions the latent variables can be identified in the multi-task scenario and correspondingly provided identification algorithms.

-\looseness=-1 \textbf{Data generating process.} The multi-task causal representation learning considers a \emph{supervised} setup: Given a latent SCM as defined in~\cref{defn:latent_scm}, we generate the observable $\xb \in \RR^D$ through some mixing function $f: \RR^N \to \RR^D$ satisfying~\cref{assmp:diffeomorphism}.
-Given a set of task $\Tcal = \{t_1, \dots, t_k\}$, and let $\yb^k \in \Ycal_k$ denote the corresponding task label respect to the task $t_k$.
-Each task only \emph{directly} depends on a subset of latent variables $S_k \subseteq [N]$, in the sense that the label $\yb^k$ can be expressed as a function that contains all and only information about the latent variable $\zb_{S_k}$:
+\looseness=-1 \textbf{Data generating process.} Multi-task CRL considers a \emph{supervised} setup: Given a latent SCM as defined in~\cref{defn:latent_scm}, we generate the observable $\xb \in \RR^D$ through some mixing function $f: \RR^N \to \RR^D$ satisfying~\cref{assmp:diffeomorphism}.
+Consider a set of task $\Tcal = \{T_1, \dots, T_k\}$ with corresponding task labels $\yb^k \in \Ycal_k$, we assume each task only depends on a subset of latent variables $S_k \subseteq [N]$.
+In other words, the label $\yb^k$ can be expressed as a function that contains all and only information about the latent variable $\zb_{S_k}$: